Search

 Photo above by Eric Brehm on Unsplash

 Chemical crop protection is a worldwide industry with the primary aim to protect and secure safe food production.
 It is all inclusively referred to as the plant science industry.
 Products in this industry are commonly referred to as pesticides or agrochemical products, which play a vital role in controlling the pests and diseases that threaten our food supply.
-The global market for agrochemicals is estimated in the order of $225.7 million (Fernández, 2022).
+The global market for agrochemicals is estimated in the order of USD 215.7 billion (Straits Research, 2024).
 This page (crop protection) is mostly about chemical crop protection.

 Biological control uses a pest or disease’s own natural enemies to control the pest or disease.
 Agents such as friendly fungi, bacteria, viruses, nematodes or parasitic insects are used to control pests and diseases in both high value, intensive crops and in field crops.
 This is a rapidly growing area of crop protection and several agents are produced locally in South Africa.
 Find the “Biocontrol” page.